 Even if they don’t need what you are offering, they might know someone that does.

 I have to confess: I was a freebie junkie!
 I’ve signed up to 100 newsletters from other coaches, marketing specialists and social media strategists.
 I studied everything about opt-ins, sales funnels, social media management and signed up for every webinar on how to get started.

-It was overload of information.
+It was an overload of information.
 I simply consumed everything and did NOTHING!
 I felt completely lost about how and where to start.
 There was still so much more to learn before starting my business.

 There are endless resources out there for free, so you really don’t have any excuses to not get started on gathering information.

-However don’t get LOST out there.
+However, don’t get LOST out there.
 You can get freebies about anything and everything, but not everything will help you get started.
 Stay focused on the beginning processes, everything else will come over time.